shape-warrior-t/lusbir/README.md

 This library provides a Python integer range type -- the **lusbir** -- that is based on a different characterization of integer ranges than the characterization that built-in Python ranges are based on.

-## Why?
+`pip install shape-warrior-t.lusbir`

 This project wasn't really made with a practical use case in mind -- it was more for exploring a novel concept, and also for gaining some experience making and publishing a library.

-That being said, if you think you'll find this useful, this _is_ a full-fledged library that can be installed and used in actual code.
-The public API is stable, though it currently leaves many details unspecified when it comes to the specific outputs of many methods.
+That being said, if you think you'll find this useful, feel free to install and use this library in your own code.

-## Installation

 The library should work for any version of Python starting from Python 3.10, though it has only been tested on Python 3.11.1.

-`pip install shape-warrior-t.lusbir`

 ## How do lusbirs work?